uzh-bf/gbl-knowledge/games/Private Banking Game.md

 tags: ["Serious Game", "Banking", "Work in Progress"]
 subtitle: A serious game to enhance your understanding of risk and return in an investment context
 objectives:
-  - The participant is able to identify risk/return relations​
+  - The participant is able to identify risk/return relations
-  - The participant is able to perform holistic investment advisory talks​
+  - The participant is able to perform holistic investment advisory talks
-  - The participant is sensitive to behavioural biases​
+  - The participant is sensitive to behavioural biases
   - The participant is able to assign the correct investment strategies for different types of clients
 scenarios:
   - University education and training